A little anecdote – not so anecdotal – about the arrival of a new employee. Doesn't this remind you of a situation you've already experienced?

 The ease of use of the solution

-Adapted to the size of my business
+Adapted to the size of my company

 An IAM solution can quickly become extremely complex to use.